Boardlocker Locking Surfboard Roof Racks From RV-Inno

 First off, the Boardlocker roof racks are ridiculously easy to use.
 They get rid of all the hassles associated with strapping your boards to the car.
 I got sick of climbing all over my car trying to tie up my boards with straps.
 I also got tired of the noise from the wind causing the straps to vibrate and buzz.
 The Boardlocker eliminates this completely.
 I’ve noticed almost no wind noise from the Boardlocker racks.
 There seems to be a very minor swooshing sound, but it’s barely noticable.

 The Boardlocker locking surfboard roof racks are so easy to install it literally took me 15 minutes.
-I didn’t need any additional parts (I have a Chevy Blazer with factory racks).
+I didn’t need any additional parts (I have a Jeep Grand Cherokee with factory racks).
 No tools required.
 (No tools doesn’t mean they’re not well made–the mechanism to install them is pretty ingenious and they’re not going anywhere).
 Some rack systems, like Yakima round bars, might need an adapter.

 The racks use a racheting system to secure the boards.
 The racks float in the air so you don’t have to fish around for them, and allow you to easily slide the board in.
 Then you just attach the racheting wire to the floating straps and crank it down.
 It’s a little tough to explain in words, but if you check out the pictures here you’ll see how they work.